heince/nginx_php-fpm_composer/README.md

 # nginx_php-fpm_composer
-docker strategy for nginx + php-fpm + composer
+Docker build for nginx + php-fpm + yii

+- supervisord is used to run nginx and php-fpm

+- basic.tgz contain yii source code

+- web root is /app/basic/web